 Someone points out that worry can take over and have no clear trigger, be there all the time and even become “comfortable” or at least familiar ..
-Even with panic attacks, they tend to be attached to worrying about then next one–anticipatory worry–and it all blends in together into constant anxiety.
+Even with panic attacks, they tend to be attached to worrying about the next one–anticipatory worry– which starts to blend together into constant anxiety.

 The part of the brain doing the focusing, gets larger and even recruits neighboring brain areas into focusing on the same thing.
-Then the worried brain dumps out adrenaline and cortisol; which keep the muscles tight and the stomach cramping; which causes inflamed gut and loose stools; which gets rid of the bacteria that make replacement serotonin; which keeps us from turning off our worries.
+Then the worried brain dumps out adrenaline and cortisol, thyroid, and cytokines; which keep the muscles tight and the stomach cramping; which causes inflamed gut and loose stools; which gets rid of the bacteria that make replacement serotonin; which keeps us from turning off our worries.

-Someone suggest a step in the right direction and we instantly say, “yes but that won’t work because”.
-Worried people worry most about change and giving up worry would be a change.
+Someone suggest a step in the right direction and we instantly say, “Yes but, that won’t work because”.
+Worried people worry most about change and even giving up worry would be a change.
 Or we think that we have to be strong enough to do the changing alone, by ourselves, in our own strength.